-- For the UE in RRC_CONNECTED mode for multicast reception, p-ZP-CSI-RS-ResourceSet can be configured in PDSCH-Config-Multicast for GC-PDSCH rate matching, subject to UE capability.
+- For the UE in RRC_CONNECTED mode for multicast reception, p-ZP-CSI-RS-ResourceSet can be configured in pdsch-ConfigMulticast for GC-PDSCH rate matching, subject to UE capability.
 The REs indicated by p-ZP-CSI-RS-ResourceSet are declared as not available for GC-PDSCH.
-The REs indicated by p-ZP-CSI-RS-ResourceSet configured in PDSCH-Config for unicast do not apply for GC-PDSCH and the REs indicated by p-ZP-CSI-RS-ResourceSet configured in PDSCH-Config-Multicast for multicast do not apply for unicast PDSCH.
+The REs indicated by p-ZP-CSI-RS-ResourceSet configured in PDSCH-Config for unicast do not apply for GC-PDSCH and the REs indicated by p-ZP-CSI-RS-ResourceSet configured in pdsch-ConfigMulticast for multicast do not apply for unicast PDSCH.
 The total number of periodic ZP-CSI-RS-Resources that a UE can be configured with is the same as for unicast in Rel-16.
-If p-ZP-CSI-RS-ResourceSet is configured in both PDSCH-Config and PDSCH-Config-Multicast, it is subject to UE capability whether the p-ZP-CSI-RS-ResourceSet configured in PDSCH-Config-Multicast can be different from the p-ZP-CSI-RS-ResourceSet configured in PDSCH-Config.
+If p-ZP-CSI-RS-ResourceSet is configured in both PDSCH-Config and pdsch-ConfigMulticast, it is subject to UE capability whether the p-ZP-CSI-RS-ResourceSet configured in pdsch-ConfigMulticast can be different from the p-ZP-CSI-RS-ResourceSet configured in PDSCH-Config.

-- For the UE in RRC_CONNECTED mode for multicast reception, sp-ZP-CSI-RS-ResourceSet can be configured in PDSCH-Config-Multicast for GC-PDSCH rate matching, subject to UE capability.
+- For the UE in RRC_CONNECTED mode for multicast reception, sp-ZP-CSI-RS-ResourceSet can be configured in pdsch-ConfigMulticast for GC-PDSCH rate matching, subject to UE capability.
 The REs indicated by sp-ZP-CSI-RS-ResourceSet are declared as not available for GC-PDSCH when their triggering and activation delivered by unicast PDSCH are applied.
-The REs indicated by sp-ZP-CSI-RS-ResourceSet configured in PDSCH-Config for unicast do not apply for GC-PDSCH and the REs indicated by sp-ZP-CSI-RS-ResourceSet configured in PDSCH-Config-Multicast for multicast do not apply for unicast PDSCH.
+The REs indicated by sp-ZP-CSI-RS-ResourceSet configured in PDSCH-Config for unicast do not apply for GC-PDSCH and the REs indicated by sp-ZP-CSI-RS-ResourceSet configured in pdsch-ConfigMulticast for multicast do not apply for unicast PDSCH.
 The total number of semi-persistent ZP-CSI-RS-Resources that a UE can be configured with is the same as for unicast.